xjamundx/site/docs.md

       return a == null;
     }

-This code will produce the following warning when run without default JSHint
+This code will produce the following warning when run with default JSHint
 options:

     line 2, col 14, Use '===' to compare with 'null'.